 Offered entirely online, and open to students with a bachelor’s degree in any field other than computer science or computer engineering, the Computer Programming Certificate (CPC) is ideal for working professionals.
 The CPC is specifically designed to help you gain the fundamental computing skills you need to further your current career or prepare for a career change.
 The CPC is a professional credential that verifies your programming competency and understanding of the theoretical foundations of computer science.
 The required courses focus on developing JAVA programming skills that you can use to successfully program in any environment.

 Completing the CPC requires just 25 – 26 hours of coursework in mathematics, programming languages, and other core principles of computer science beyond the calculus requirement that could be 3 or 4 credit hours depending on the calculus course taken.
-Specifically, there are eight required courses:
+Specifically, there are nine required courses:

 - MA 121 Introduction to Calculus (or any college calculus course)